What is a CSA?

 It is a great learning experience for all ages!

-A share is $550, or if you want a more hands on experience, $510 for a working share (working share is 5 hours, split into two, 2.5 hour sessions.
+If you want a more hands on experience, and $40 off the cost of a share, think about signing up for our working share! (working share is 5 hours, split into two, 2.5 hour sessions.
 Kids more than welcome!)

 1 share=enough vegetables for 2 people, or a family with small children.